SCT Topic 10: Advanced Strategies

 - A computer program is said to learn from

-, if its performance at tasks in T, as measured by P, improves with experience E- Tom Mitchell, Machine Learning
+experience Ewith respect to someclass of tasks Tandperformance measure P, if its performance at tasks in T, as measured by P, improves with experience E- Tom Mitchell, Machine Learning

 Machine Learning for Security